Princeton-Mellon Initiative in Architecture, Urbanism, and the Humanities: Cities on the Edge

-In Spring 2017, the Andrew W. Mellon Foundation awarded $1.2 million to Princeton University for a second three-year period of the Princeton-Mellon Initiative in Architecture, Urbanism and the Humanities.
-Housed within the School of Architecture, the Princeton-Mellon Initiative (PMI) supports graduate and undergraduate courses, a fellowship program, and public programming.
+Since 2014, Princeton-Mellon Initiative in Architecture, Urbanism, and the Humanities—an interdisciplinary program housed in the School of Architecture—has brought together students and faculty with an interest in cities and the built environment through public programming, a series of undergraduate and graduate courses, and a yearly fellowship program that brings three to five scholars to campus annually.
 Princeton is one of more than a dozen research universities and institutes in the US, Canada, Great Britain, and South Africa that the Mellon Foundation engages and connects through its Architecture, Urbanism, and the Humanities initiative.

 From 2014 to 2017, the Princeton-Mellon Initiative catalyzed teaching and research on campus around the theme, Cities of the Americas: Architecture, Society, Policy, and Culture.
 The program was led by Isenberg, Stan Allen, The George Dutton '27 Professor of Architecture, and Bruno Carvalho, Associate Professor of Spanish and Portuguese.